stancu-mihai/serverless-dotnet-api/README.md

 ## Decisions
 - JWT Should contain just user id, because it is the only one not changing (otherwise the token may contain a deleted user and would still work for 7 days)
 - Will not use Entity Framework for NoSql Databases (ORM-Object relational mapping, relational means SQL)
+- Will not create a global secondary index just for registration and authentification, due to the unnecessary cost overhead.
+Is better to just scan the entire table instead.
+- Tried out "aaronshaf/dynamodb-admin" Docker image and "dynamodb-admin" npm package by the same author, both had critical issues with modifying records in the interface.
+Decided to use plain old AWS CLI.

 ## Questions
 - Admin and User in the same db?